Ubuntu-X6/Simple-VM-Manager/README.md

 # Simple-VM-Manager
 Simple VM Manager is a very simple virtualization tool written by bash.It is uses the 'chroot' function of Linux to provide a VM-like experience.Simple VM Manager allows the Guet OS share the host's Kernel ,so that you can run a guest os with nearly-native performance, lower resource cost and much less boot time.
 # Get Started
-Run those commands to install it:
+Run those commands to install it:<br>
     su <br>
     cd /bin <br>
     wget https://raw.githubusercontent.com/Ubuntu-X6/Simple-VM-Manager/master/svm <br>